-Amy Selly, nurse practitioner, and patient Billie Lake review Lake's asthma action plan and discuss inhaler medicine during an office visit at Allina Medical Clinic - Faribault.
+Amy Selly, nurse practitioner, and patient Billie Lake review Lake's asthma management plan and discuss inhaler medicine during an office visit at Allina Health Faribault Clinic.

 Common asthma triggers

 Each person with asthma needs to identify their asthma triggers and avoid them.

 - cleaning products

 - dust mites, dust, stuffed animals, carpet

 - fumes, strong odors or perfume

 - pests (rodents, cockroaches)